nitoyon/livereloadx/README.md

 License
 -------

-his code is released under the MIT license.
+This code is released under the MIT license.